larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 ## Problems Encountered in the Map
-After initially downloading a small sample size of the Charlotte area and running it against a provisional data.py file, I noticed five main problems with the data, which I will discuss in the following order:
+After initially downloading a small sample size of the Irving, Texas, area and running it against a provisional data.py file, I noticed five main problems with the data, which I will discuss in the following order:

-- Over­abbreviated street names *(“S Tryon St Ste 105”)*
+- Abbreviated street name *(“N Macarthur Blvd”)*
 - Inconsistent postal codes *(“NC28226”, “28226­0783”, “28226”)*
 - “Incorrect” postal codes (Charlotte area zip codes all begin with “282” however a large portion of all documented zip codes were outside this region.)
 - Second­ level `“k”` tags with the value `"type"`(which overwrites the element’s previously processed `node[“type”]field`).